RoboticDeven/Prog5121-ST10466183/README.md

 - Login authentication (success/failure)

 ### `MessageTest.java`
-- Message length validation
+- Validates message length limits
-- Recipient phone number validation
+- Validates recipient phone number format
-- Message ID and hash format checks
+- Checks message ID generation and hash format
+- Tests sending, storing, and disregarding messages
-- File creation and JSON storage tests
+- Verifies JSON file creation and storage of messages
-- Array expansion (dynamic storage)
+- Tests dynamic array expansion for messages
-- Total messages counter
+- Tracks total number of messages
-- Print all messages functionality
+- Confirms all messages can be printed
+- Ensures sent messages are correctly stored in memory
+- Searches messages by ID and by recipient
+- Finds the longest sent message
+- Deletes messages by their hash
 ---

 ##  Project Structure